The viral video of a boy who was bullied for his dwarfism has been taken down. Here’s how the Quaden Bayles story unfolded.

 - A video of a crying nine-year-old Australian boy was posted last Wednesday and it went viral, though the original video was nowhere to be found Saturday.

-- While Quaden Bayles received support from people worldwide – including celebrities – the video sparked conspiracy theories and imposter Instagram accounts after he and his mother deleted their own Instagram accounts.
+- While Quaden Bayles received support from people worldwide – including celebrities – the video sparked conspiracy theories and imposter Instagram accounts after he and his mother completely vanished from social media by Sunday.

 - Quaden and his mother, Yarraka, have made several media appearances since 2015 – on television and online, which provides insight into his condition and their life.